 An internal complaint is a formal, written allegation by a CCFT member that the member has been adversely affected by arbitrary, capricious, or invidious action of the CCFT.

-The Grievance Committee shall not add members or otherwise change its membership from the time a complaint is first brought to the attention of the Grievance Officer or a member of the Executive Board until the final resolution of the internal complaint while meeting to discuss the complaint.
-The Grievance Committee shall be allowed to change its membership while meeting to discuss issues other than the internal complaint.

-Within 30 days of the time a member knew or reasonably should have known of an event giving rise to the internal complaint, the member shall discuss the alleged violation with the Grievance officer, unless the complaint is against the Grievance Committee or a member of the Grievance Committee, in which case the alleged violation will be discussed with the President of the CCFT.
+Within 30 days of the time a member knew or reasonably should have known of an event giving rise to the internal complaint, the member shall discuss the alleged violation with the Grievance officer, unless the complaint is against the Grievance Officer, in which case the alleged violation will be discussed with the President of the CCFT.

 If a satisfactory resolution is not reached within 20 days of the step above, the member shall present, within 10 days thereafter, a written complaint to the Grievance Officer (or CCFT President, per Section 5c above.) setting forth in detail all the particulars pertaining to the dispute.
 The complaint must specify the constitutional provision(s) or the bylaw(s) that allegedly has been violated.

-The written complaint shall be filed with the Grievance Officer (or CCFT President, per Section 5c above) who shall transmit it to the Grievance Committee (or to the Executive Board, if the complaint went to the President).
-Within 30 days of receiving the complaint the committee (or Executive Board) will
+The written complaint shall be filed with the Grievance Officer (or CCFT President, per Section 5c above) who shall transmit it to the Executive Board.
+Within 15 days of receiving the complaint the Executive Board will convene an ad-hoc task force comprised of five (5) members of the Council of Representatives, none of whom are involved in the complaint.

-communicate its decision to the member and the CCFT President.
-The committee (or Executive Board) will meet with any or all the members involved in the complaint at his/her or their request.
+The task force described in 5.1.e will review the complaint and communicate its decision to the member and the Executive Board within 30 days.
+The task force will meet with any or all the members involved in the complaint at their request.

-The Executive Board is empowered to approve, disapprove, or modify the decision of the Grievance Committee.
-The Executive Board will issue its decision within 15 days of its receipt of the Grievance Committee's decision.
+The Executive Board is empowered to approve, disapprove, or modify the decision of the task force.
+The Executive Board will issue its decision within 15 days of its receipt of the task force's decision.

 The decision of the Executive Board may be appealed to the Council of Representatives.
 The appellant shall file the written complaint to a chair of the Council of Representatives within 15 days of being notified of the Executive Board’s decision and before 7 days of its next regularly- scheduled meeting.
 The Council of Representatives shall choose to hear the complaint at its next regularly scheduled meeting or at a special meeting.
 The meeting to hear the complaint shall include a full hearing of the complaint, with all parties allowed to speak to the issues of the complaint.